AMWA-TV/bcp-006-03/docs/NMOS With H.265.md

 Informative note: The names of the levels in string form have been derived from the names used at Annex A of the H.265 standard where the tier name prefixes the level number.

-The [NMOS Parameter Registers] is the official reference for the levels strings.
-In the case of discrepancies between this specification and the [NMOS Parameter Registers], the registers have precedence.
+The level strings in this specification are included in the [NMOS Parameter Registers][].
+Additional strings may be added there in the future.

 The Flow's `level` attribute map to the `level-id` and `tier-flag` parameters of the SDP transport file.
 See section SDP format-specific parameters.